Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon HD 6870 should be a little bit faster than the GeForce GTX 460 1GB in general. (explain)
+Memory BandwidthTheoretically speaking, the Radeon HD 6870 should be 17% faster than the GeForce GTX 460 1GB overall, because of its higher data rate. (explain)

-Texel RateThe Radeon HD 6870 is much (approximately 33%) faster with regards to AF than the GeForce GTX 460 1GB. (explain)
+Texel RateThe Radeon HD 6870 will be much (approximately 33%) better at anisotropic filtering than the GeForce GTX 460 1GB. (explain)

-Pixel RateThe Radeon HD 6870 is much (approximately 33%) better at AA than the GeForce GTX 460 1GB, and will be able to handle higher screen resolutions better. (explain)
+Pixel RateThe Radeon HD 6870 should be quite a bit (about 33%) more effective at anti-aliasing than the GeForce GTX 460 1GB, and should be able to handle higher screen resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison